romeonatchkebia/tbcconcept/README.md

 3. **Open the `index.html` file in your browser**

-   For a better development experience, you can use the Live Server extension in Visual Studio Code.
+   For a better development experience, you have to use the Live Server extension in Visual Studio Code.
 Follow these steps:

    1. **Download and Install Visual Studio Code** (if you haven't already)